Foo-Manroot/CAL/README.md

   To add more functionalities to the chat, there are commands that can be executed adding the escape character '/' to the start of the line.

-  Also, there has been implemented an autocompletion utility so the TAB key can be pressed and the completed command (or, with another hit of the TAB key, a possible suggestion) can be shown.
+  Also, there has been implemented an auto-completion utility so the TAB key can be pressed and the completed command (or, with another hit of the TAB key, a possible suggestion) can be shown.
 An example of this functionality:

     /h(TAB)
     (TAB)